ABC News’ app adds support for multi-stream viewing on Apple TV

 Multiple live streams is something you’d normally associate with sports apps – like the MLB at Bat Apple TV app, for example, which lets viewers watch games side-by-side.
 Fox Sports and Canal in France also offer a similar feature.

 ABC News, however, sees the chance to use multi-streams as a way to keep up with the massive amount of news content that’s on the web daily, including via social platforms like Facebook and Twitter.
-It almost seems like a response to these platforms’ move into live streaming content as of late, and comes ahead of Twitter’s plans to open up its own livestreaming API to media companies.
+It almost seems like a response to these platforms’ move into live streaming content as of late, and comes ahead of Twitter’s plans to open up its own live streaming API to media companies.

 “During periods of breaking news, there are often multiple story threads and video sources being surfaced simultaneously – the multistream experience helps our users keep an eye on all of the developments without missing a beat,” explains Doug Vance, VP, Product Development at ABC News, as to why the organization wanted to build out a feature like this for Apple TV.